 Defrosting the coffee pot is easy.
 Just move it in the fridge 24 hours before you want to drink it.
 It will turn into a liquid while maintaining the temperature.

-We don’t claim that storing coffee in the refrigerator will have no impact whatsoever on its taste.
+I don’t claim that storing coffee in the refrigerator will have no impact whatsoever on its taste.
 But it’s always better than throwing an insane amount of drink into waste.
 If you plan on finishing the leftover coffee within 12 hours, it’s better to store it in the thermos rather than in the fridge.

 You can also include it in your cooking or make a dessert out of it.
 Some people go even as far as mixing it in cocktails and enjoy a unique taste.
 Try all the different ways and see which method works the best for you.